Bajaj Auto: Listing

 Bajaj Auto's equity shares are listed on Bombay Stock Exchange where it is a constituent of the BSE SENSEX index, and the National Stock Exchange of India where it is a constituent of the CNX Nifty.

 Shareholding

 On 31 December 2022, 54.98% of the equity shares of the company were owned by the promoters Bajaj Group and the remaining were owned by others.

 As of 31 March 2020, there were 100 funds that had disclosed positions in the company, including funds by The Vanguard Group, Dimensional Fund Advisors and Fidelity Investments.

 Employees

 Bajaj Auto had a total of 10,000 employees as of 2019, of which 51 were women (0.63%) and 25 were differently-abled (0.31%).
 It spent ₹650 crore on employee benefit expenses during the FY 2012–13.
 The company was headed by Rahul Bajaj until 2005 whose net worth was around US$2 billion in March 2013.
-Currently, his son Rajiv Bajaj heads company.
+Currently, his son Rajiv Bajaj heads the company.

-Awards and recognitions

-Bajaj Pulsar 135 LS received Bike of the Year 2010 award from BBC TopGear and Bike India.